marko-js/marko/README.md

 submitButton.style.border = '1px solid red';
 ```

-The object returned by `this.getEl()` will be a raw [HTML element](https://developer.mozilla.org/en-US/docs/Web/API/element).
+The object returned by `this.getEl(id)` will be a raw [HTML element](https://developer.mozilla.org/en-US/docs/Web/API/element).
 If you want a jQuery wrapped element you can do either of the following:

 Option 1) Use jQuery directly: